padok-team/cognito-scanner/README.md

     - *What is it?* It is a type of attack where an attacker exploits an external information source (known as "oracle"), to get information about a service or to gain unauthorized access.
     - *Parameters needed from AWS?* Only the `Client ID` protected by the Cognito instance.
 3. Identity pool escalation
-    - *What is it?* It refers to the process where authenticated users obtain temporary credentials with higher privileges through an identity pool, allowing them to access more AWS resources than originally intended.
+    - *What is it?* It refers to the process where authenticated users obtain temporary credentials with higher priviledges through an identity pool, allowing them to access more AWS resources than originally intended.
     - *Parameters needed from AWS?* The `Client ID`, the `Pool ID` and the `Identity Pool ID`.

 ## Data retrieval